Printingium/SB2040/README.md

+##Tip

-Timing too close error during ADXL calibration: change your x and y steppers from 32 microsteps to 16.
+If you get a timing too close error during ADXL calibration and your settings are 1,000,000 with a txquelen of 1024: change your x and y steppers from 32 microsteps to 16 for the ADXL test.
+You can switch back to 32 when it's done.
+Makes no difference since ADXL tuning is a physical measurement.